JorgeCastilloPrz/AndroidLintDocs/README.md

 }
 ```

+As you can see, custom lint rules are registered through their issues.
+In other words, you register a list of custom issues that are linked to their corresponding custom lint rules from inside.

 Then you just need to depend on this `lintchecks` kotlin module from the modules you want those checks to be installed and passed on, like the `app` one in the case of this sample.

 ```groovy